ethereum/devp2p/caps/eth.md

 returned transaction) and which to assume unavailable (all gaps before the last returned transaction).

+It is permissible to first announce a transaction via NewPooledTransactionHashes, but then to refuse serving it via PooledTransactions.
+This situation can arise when the transaction is included in a block (and removed from the pool) in between the announcement and the request.

 A peer may respond with an empty list iff none of the hashes match transactions in its pool.
-It is allowed to announce a transaction that will not be served later if it gets included in a block in between.

 ### GetNodeData (0x0d)